Laboratoire-de-Chemoinformatique/SynPlanner/docs/index.rst

 .. image:: images/banner.png

-``SynPlanner`` is a comprehensive tool for reaction data curation, rule extraction, model training, and retrosynthetic planning.
+``SynPlanner`` is a comprehensive tool for reaction data curation, rule extraction, retrosynthetic model training, and retrosynthetic planning.
 It processes various reaction data sources to build a ready-to-use retrosynthetic planner.

-You can use ``SynPlanner`` with pre-trained policy/value networks or fine-tune them on custom data using its automated training pipeline.
-It also allows training custom value functions on discovered synthesis routes for better predictive performance.

 ``SynPlanner`` includes modules for atom-to-atom mapping, reaction curation, standardization, and rule extraction, ensuring reproducibility from initial data to trained retrosynthetic models.